 As you may know if you’ve been following my website, there is plenty of modern research demonstrating that diets rich in refined and processed carbohydrates are harmful.
 However, this is not due to carb content alone, and there’s no evidence that whole-food carbs have the same effect.
 When an author or expert recommends excluding or severely limiting one of three macronutrients that humans consume, the evidence demonstrating harm should be strong—not only because of the inconvenience of following such a restricted diet, but because extreme diets (ketogenic or VLC diets in this case) are not always harmless.
 In my practice I’ve seen many patients who’ve worsened on long-term VLC diets, including those with adrenal issues and poor thyroid function.
 Long-term VLC diets can also lead to imbalances in gut bacteria due to a lack of prebiotic fiber, which can result in digestive issues.

 As I’ve always maintained, you need to find out what works for you and tailor your diet to your specific health goals, rather than follow a canned approach.
-This is exactly what I’ll teach you to do in my book, Your Personal Paleo Code, which is coming out at the end of December.
+This is exactly what I’ll teach you to do in my book, Your Personal Paleo Code (published in paperback as The Paleo Cure in December 2014), which is coming out at the end of December.

 Have you read Grain Brain?
 What do you think about very low carb diets?
 Share your thoughts in the comments!